aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

 The AIMMS apps will issue commands to the remote database in the same way as when you are using a VPN connection to a remote database.

 .. seealso::
-   There is a course about **Databases & Data Connection** on our Academy, let's get certified!
+   There is a free course about `Databases & Data Connection <https://elearning.aimms.com/course/databases-data-connection>`_ on our E-Learning, let's get certified!

 Via the AIMMS PRO Storage